 - Local business information optimization for voice queries

-Businesses that perfect their listings for natural language queries and provide clear, concise information that can be read aloud are gaining advantages in voice search results.
+Businesses that shape their listings for natural language and give clear, concise information that can be read aloud are gaining an edge in voice results.

-Directory platforms have developed increasingly sophisticated systems for measuring and analyzing performance, both of the platform itself and of individual business listings.
+Directory platforms have built more capable systems for measuring and analyzing performance, both of the platform and of individual listings.

-Modern directories track detailed engagement metrics to evaluate listing performance:
+Modern directories track detailed engagement metrics to judge how a listing is doing:

 - Click-through rate (CTR): Percentage of impressions that result in clicks